 Literally: Take a look at the application or feature you’re building and figure out the potential paths your user could have taken to arrive in this spot.
 Are they coming from a Google search?
 Another page in the application?
 An email?

 Use that context to plan for the information they need to see in order to get themselves oriented.
-It might be a strong header with some intro text, a clear call to action, a breadcrumb bar, or all of the above.
+This might mean you should create a strong header with some intro text, a clear call to action, a breadcrumb bar, or all of the above.

 Personally: Consider where the user is coming from personally.
 What terminology are they expecting to see?
 Will they be familiar with all the information you’re giving them?
 Is it possible they might need additional information or links to documentation?